lpadgett/Arduino-Datalogger-for-Vernier-Conductivity-Meter/README.md

 since I have found many pieces of code that I would like to use in potentially profitable ideas or schoolwork before, only to find that the code was licensed or copyrighted in some form and I couldn't use it without going through a painstaking process of releasing everything to the public or paying royalties to the writer.
-So, I just used a very loose BSD license.
-See license.txt for more information.
+So, I used the MIT software license, which is very liberal in its terms.